cysouw/YAST/text/yast.md

 Roots that are noun, verb and adjective: fett, harsch, laut (lauten/läuten), leck, schmuck (schmücken)

 - dieser Laut wird unterschiedlich geschrieben
-- das Lauten
-- der/die/das Laute
-- Hupen ist auch ein Laut
-- die Glocken lauten
+- die Glocken lauten seit gestern
+- die seit gestern lautende Glocken sind nervig
+- die Lautenden sind nervig
+- die Glocken sind seit gestern sehr laut
-- die laute Glocken
+- die seit gestern sehr laute Glocken sind nervig
+- die Laute ist am nervigsten

-## Elements of the recipe
+## Elements of a recipe

 ### Generating a recipe: ingredients

+(Postulate G1)

 In the syntactic model pursued here, the production of an utterance consists of two stages: first a ~~recipe~~ is created, followed by the application of ~~rules~~.
 Planning an utterance means to create a recipe for it, and this formation of a recipe is a generative process.
-This generative process also has some "rules", i.e. restrictions on which recipes can be constructed.
+This generative process also has some "rules"–that is, restrictions on which recipes can be constructed.
 However, these restrictions are relatively minor, even for a strongly flectional language like German.
 Other languages might exhibit even less constraints in this regard.
 The relative freedom to produce recipes reflects the wide leeway speakers have to produce a wide variety of utterances.
-In extremis, the automatic rules will sometimes have to "work around" the instructions in the recipe to mould the speaker's intention in accordance to the structure of the language.
+In extremis, the automatic rules will sometimes have to "work around" the instructions in the recipe to mould the speaker's creative intention in accordance to the structure of the language.

 The basic building blocks of a recipe will be called ~~ingredients~~ (in keeping with the cooking metaphor).
 Basically, ingredients are morphemes, but they also include fixed grammaticalized combinations of morphemes (like non-compositional idioms) and multi-part grammatical structures (like auxiliary constructions).
-Semantically, ingredients induce a state-of-mind at the addressee, probably consisting of a multitude of situations in accordance to the communally developed practice of using the ingredient (i.e. the ingredient's "meaning").
-The act of uttering an ingredient intends to conjure up some of those possible situations in the mind of the addressee.
+Semantically, ingredients induce a state-of-mind at the addressee, probably consisting of a multitude of possible situations in accordance to the communally developed practice of using the ingredient (i.e. the ingredient's "meaning").
+The act of using an ingredient intends to conjure up some of those possible situations in the mind of the addressee, narrowing down the interpretative possibilities with each further ingredient used.

-Restrictions on building a recipe mainly consist of limits on which ingredients can be used in specific positions in the generation.
-To fully describe these limits it will eventually be necessary to specify individual possibilities for each ingredient of a language, because ultimately each ingredient has different distributional constraints and tendencies.
-In the end, something like a Large Language Model with millions of parameters is necessary to fully describe the full distributional detail of a language.
+Restrictions on building a recipe mainly consist of limits on which ingredients can be used in specific points in the generation.
+There will ultimately be two different kinds of restrictions, namely (i) restrictions on lexical insertion of ~~heads~~, which will be minimal, and (ii) restrictions on adding grammatical ~~operators~~, which are strongly determined by the chosen head.
+To fully describe these limits it will ultimately be necessary to specify individual possibilities separately for each ingredient of a language, because ultimately each ingredient has different distributional constraints and tendencies.
+In the end, something like a Large Language Model with millions of parameters is necessary to fully describe the distributional detail of a language.
 However, in this book I will only describe some general patterns with the understanding that these patterns are just a starting point for the subsequent specification of more detail.
 Ultimately, there is clearly a need for some kind of "grammatical lexicon" that includes the full syntactic detail for each ingredient in humanly readably form (as opposed to the unintelligible black box that is a Large Language Model).

 ### Combining ingredients: base & modifier

+(Postulate G2)

 Language extends the usefulness of its ingredients by combining multiple of them into larger utterances.
 The underlying semantic effect of the combination of ingredients is probably something quite general like intersecting the two sets of possible situations.
 Uttering an ingredient-combination asks the addressee to search for possible situations that are in accordance with both ingredients.
 When, at first, the addressee might not be able to find any feasible intersection, this forces a reconsideration of possible interpretations of the ingredients, hopefully eventually leading to some kind of "understanding" on the part of the addressee.

 Additionally, a central tenet of human language is that combinations of linguistic elements is in general asymmetrical.
 Ingredients are not simply combined as equals, but there is always a ~~base~~ that is modified by another linguistic element, the ~~modifier~~.
 Symmetrical connections with European-style *and*-coordination seem to be a relatively late addition to the grammatical spectrum.
 For the recipe, I will assume that all combinations of ingredients in human language are asymmetrical.

 Bases can have multiple modifiers and each modifier can itself be a base that again can be modified.
 In this way, a recipe is in essence just a complex hierarchical dependency structure.
 When a base has multiple modifiers, then the ordering of these modifiers is often meaningful, so the ordering will have to be encoded in the recipe.
 However, in many situations the actual ordering of modifiers is strongly restricted in a language, for example in morphologically bound constructions.
-Such restrictions are encoded in the rules, not in the recipe.
-Yet, there are also situation in which the ordering is not completely fixed, but there nevertheless are strong tendencies, for example in the ordering of attributive adjectives in German.
+Such templatic restrictions are encoded in the rules, not in the recipe.
+Yet, there are also situation in which the ordering is not completely fixed, but there nevertheless are strong tendencies, for example in the ordering of attributive adjectives in many languages.
 It is currently unclear how to best encode such tendencies.
 For now the recipe will simply allow all possible orders, also the unusual variants.

-### Syntactic elements: operator, adjustor & head
+### Syntactic elements: head & operator

+(Postulate S1)

-The raw intricacy of pure modification can be further streamlined by distinguishing three different kinds of elements in the hierarchical structure.
-First, when an ingredient cannot itself be modified again, it will here be called an ~~operator~~.
-Second, when a base can only be modified by unmodifiable operators, it will be called an ~~adjustor~~.
-Finally, when a base can freely be modified by operators, adjustors and other bases, it will be called a ~~head~~.
+To streamline the raw intricacy of pure modification, it is helpful to distinguish two different kinds of elements in the hierarchical structure.
+First, when an ingredient cannot itself be modified again, or when it can only have a single modifier from a closed set of possible ingredients, then it will be called an ~~operator~~.
+Second, when an ingredient potentially allows for more than one modifier in parallel, then it will be called a ~~head~~.
 It is important to note that these terms describe syntactic functions and not specific ingredients.
-One and the same ingredient will often be able to occur in different functions depending on the context in which it is used.

-all three can modify other ingredients, so all can function as modifier.
-Only adjustors and heads can be modified, so they can function as base.
+One and the same ingredient might be able to occur in different functions depending on the context in which it is used.
+Also note that this distinction between operator and head is largely independent from the distinction between base and modifier from the previous section.
+Both heads and operators can be both modifiers and bases.
+However, the modification of operators is quite restricted, so they typically do not function as the base of a modification.

 ::: ex
 Syntactic elements in YAST

-- ~~operator~~: an ingredient that itself cannot be modified.
+- ~~operator~~: an ingredient that itself cannot be modified or can only have a single modifier from a closed class of possibilities.
-- ~~adjustor~~: an ingredient that can only be modified by operators or other adjustors.
 - ~~head~~: an ingredient that can be modified by operators, adjustors or other heads.
 :::

+fixed operators vs. variably order operators multiple operators form a stack fixed operators => specifiers multiple modifiers of a head are layered: order is important

 [comment: Other terms instead of "adjustor" might be: adorner, additor, admodifier, adaptor]::